TheDucky-2/DataLab/CONTRIBUTING.md

 If the answer to these questions is unclear, the contribution likely needs rethinking.

+💡 Questions or partial ideas are welcome - issues are a space for discussion, not just polished proposals.

 ---

 ## 🧱 Project Structure & Boundaries